OjtFae/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
-This enables things like development mode (which also enables features like hot reloading when you make a file change).
-There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.
+This must be configured by the user before running the application.

+You must have a Trello account to use this application.
+Please make a note of your:

+- API Key
+- API Token
+- Board ID
+- "New Items" list ID

+and store these values in the relevant variables in `.env` file.

+See the [Trello REST API](https://developer.atlassian.com/cloud/trello/rest/) docs for more information on how you can find your board's and the ID of the "New Items" list

 ## Running the App